Complete Your Transformation With a Tummy Tuck After Weight Loss

 To help ensure a comfortable recovery and optimal results, keep these tips in mind:

-As always, Dr. Ablavsky and our caring team are available to answer questions and address any and all concerns throughout healing and recovery.
+As always, Dr. Ablavsky and our caring team are available to answer questions and address any concerns throughout healing and recovery.

 If you’re deciding between a tummy tuck and liposuction, the best option depends on your goals, anatomy, and whether skin laxity or muscle separation is present.
 The chart below compares the two procedures and helps you better understand which one may be the right fit for your needs.